-Unable to convince Drumwick’s council he's innocent, straight-A Simon is placed under house arrest.
-Luckily, being trapped in a four-walled prison is no match for Simon's best friend, Abby – a nine-year-old interested in anything that lets her skip school.
-Free and with necklace in hand, they snake through the alleyways and secret passages of Drumwick, searching for clues to his parents' location.
+While a shady Drumwick lawyer builds her case against him, Simon works on a case of his own with best friend, Abby – a ten-year-old interested in anything that lets her skip school.
+With necklace in hand, the duo snake through the alleyways and secret passages of Drumwick, searching for clues.
 Instead, they encounter everything from crawling snickets to spotted honknuckles, but the mystery deepens when Simon discovers a hidden store-house belonging to the real kidnapper.
-The criminal is still nearby and desperate to find the necklace.
-Turns out the pendant is something much more than a piece of old, broken jewelry.
+The criminal is nearby and desperate to find the necklace.
+Turns out the pendant is much more than a piece of old, broken jewellery.

 Between conspiratorial conversations, dodging cops, and destroying an entire library, Simon is thrown into some serious detective work.
 There's a culprit to catch, and if Simon can’t clear his name before someone else goes missing, he might never see his family again.

-“Surprised to see you this far from the RV,” his father commented.
+“Surprised to see you this far from the RV,” his father called.

-“Fishing might get your mind off Emily.”
+“Fishing might get your mind off it.”
 His father held up the poles.
 They were quite loved – and bent.
-“The nice old couple down the road let me borrow them.”
+“The nice old couple let me borrow them.”

 Simon’s uneasiness melted.
 Fishing happened in the water, and monsters couldn’t hide there.
 “Can I dig for the worms?”